carlos4rias/newshore-air-test/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.10. and NodeJs version 18.16.1

+## Test the project at GitHub pages
+Follow this address https://carlos4rias.github.io/newshore-air-test/ to test the project "`deployed`" :).

 ## Run the project locally

 - browse till the project folder